 Chocolate Swirl Topping:

-- Preheat oven to 350 degrees F. Line an 8 inch square metal pan with parchment or better yet, Release foil.
+- Preheat oven to 350 degrees F. Line a 9 inch square metal pan with foil and spray foil with cooking spray.

 - In a mixing bowl, beat together butter, peanut butter and both sugars.
-Beat in eggs and vanilla.
+Add eggs and vanilla and beat on low speed just until blended (do not whip).
 Add flour mixture, stir until incorporated, then spread in pan.
+To spread evenly, dampen your fingers with some water and tamp down on the batter to flatten.

 - Prepare chocolate swirl.
-Using microwave or double boiler, melt chocolate and butter.
+Melt chopped chocolate and butter together in the microwave on high stirring every 30 seconds.
 Drop by spoonfuls on top of peanut butter batter and drag a knife through the batter to marble.
+The chocolate mixture will be sitting on top of the batter and sinking in a little.

-- Bake on center rack for 30-35 minutes or until edges appear brown and center appears set.
-I baked mine for 30 to avoid over-baking.
-Remove from oven and cool on a rack.
+- Bake on center rack for 25 minutes or until edges appear brown and center appears set.
+Do not overbake.

-- Meanwhile, prepare topping.
-Stir together peanut butter, vanilla and melted butter.
+- Allow the bars to cool slightly while you make the peanut butter topping.
+To make the peanut butter topping, stir together peanut butter and melted butter.
 Spread this mixture over the warm (not piping hot, not cool) brownies.
-Let cool completely.
+Let cool for about half an hour.

 - When set, lift from pan and slice brownies in to squares or bars.
 If they’re too firm to slice, let them sit at room temperature Let come to room temperature before eating.
 Store covered and at room temperature for softer brownies.

 3. Measure your flour properly.
-If it's still in the sack, dump it out and stir it to aerate.
-If you have a scale, weigh out 6.75 ounces or 190 grams
+If it’s still in the sack, dump it out and stir it to aerate.
+If you have a scale, weigh out 6.75 ounces or 190 grams.
+I also recommend using bleached flour.
+Pastry flour might work as well, though I haven’t tested it.